Why Knowing a Competitor’s Trade Secret Hurt Your Business

 But what about secrets?
 Sure, secrets are interesting, especially if they are not yours.

 What about Trade Secrets?
-Well, the plot thickness… If they are yours, then you better know them.
-But what if they are not yours?
-Still interested?
-Good question.
+Well, the plot thickens.
+If they are yours, then you better know them.
+But if they are not yours, they sometimes better be left unheard.
+That knowledge can turn from a tempting insight into a legal and strategic liability.

 On one hand, you just hit the jackpot!
-You now know something valuable someone has tried to keep in secret.
+You now know something valuable that someone has tried to keep in secret.
+Or maybe it’s not even a secret, but obtained benignly, like trying a sample of your competitor’s product.
 Chances are you can use it to your advantage, and you did not need to spend anything to obtain it, no R&D expenses, no time, nothing.

 On the other hand, remember the NDA you signed just before the meeting?
 The one that says that you can not use anything you hear in the meeting indefinitely?